Your Search Results

 Take a look through the results below, or use the filters to select the facilities you want.
 You can also sort the listings by the popularity or distance.

-Southwold beach has summer restrictions for dogs, so head instead for te dog-friendly Southwold Denes - north of the main beach.
+Southwold beach has summer restrictions for dogs, so head instead for the dog-friendly Denes - north of the main beach.

 This is a very tranquil place where dogs can enjoy a walk around the lakes, meadows and woods in the grounds of a former palace.
 There's also a walled garden to admire.